m-sabih/DataAnalysis-Udacity-Nanodegree/README.md

 <b> Project-1:
 Weather Trends </b>

-In this project, I analyzed local and global temperature data and compare the temperature trends where I live to overall global temperature trends.
+In this project, I analyzed local and global temperature data and compare the temperature trends from where I live to overall global temperature trends.

 <b> Project-2:
 Investigating a Dataset : TMDB Movie Dataset </b>